Utah Valley University Parking Services - Frequently Asked Questions (FAQ) and New

 on campus during weekends or official school holidays.
 Parking in pay lots or the

 Parking Garage requires payment from 5 am through 10 pm, seven days a week.
+Any specially

 permit is still required to park on campus.
 Vehicles with no permit registered will